nruthya/BasictoAdvanced5daySTAworkshop/README.md

-from the report it looks like  G0 is input port.Timing from input port to D pin.Would like to understand how it is facing setup and hold in the same path
+from the report it looks like  G0 is input port.Timing from input port to D pin.Would like to understand how it is facing setup and hold in the same path.

 1.there is no delay between G0 and D pin .Data arrival =0.
 Early.lib findings for DFFR_X2 Pin CK